emezav/okada_deform/README.md

 The program calculates and stores the results on several files, using the scenario filename as a template.

-For an input configuration called "test.txt", the program stores the results on several ESRI ASCII grids (.asc) described as follows:
+For an input configuration called "test.txt", the program stores the results on several ESRI Float grids (.bil) described as follows:

 - Input: test.txt
-- test_z.asc: Deformation on the Z axis (up-down)
+- test_z.bil: Deformation on the Z axis (up-down)
-- test_x.asc: Deformation on the X axis (East-West)
+- test_x.bil: Deformation on the X axis (East-West)
-- test_y.asc: Deformation on the Y axis (North-South)
+- test_y.bil: Deformation on the Y axis (North-South)

 Some other intermediate results are calculated by the model but they aren't saved into files.

-ESRI ASCII grid files can be opened and visualized by several GIS programs such as:
+ESRI Float grid files can be opened and visualized by several GIS programs such as:

 - QGIS [3] (free).
 Recommended.
 - Surfer [4] (propietary).